Aspose/apireference.aspose.com/content/sites/aspose/slides/english/php-java/aspose.slides/mathbox/getdifferential/_index.md

 ---
 title: getDifferential
-second_title: Aspose.Sildes for Node.js via Java API Reference
+second_title: Aspose.Sildes for PHP via Java API Reference
 description:
 type: docs

-url: /node-java/aspose.slides/mathbox/getdifferential/
+url: /php-java/aspose.slides/mathbox/getdifferential/
 ---

-## getDifferential()  function
+## getDifferential()  method

  Differential
  When true, the box acts as a differential (e.g., ?? in an integrand), and receives the appropriate